'Wonderful People, Good Souls': The Victims Of The Pittsburgh Synagogue Shooting

 Her husband, internationally celebrated statistician Stephen Fienberg, died in 2016.

-Leinhardt told the Post that Fienberg had been especially involved at Tree of Life since her husband's death.
+Leinhardt told The Post that Fienberg had been especially involved at Tree of Life since her husband's death.
 "I just can't say how terribly sad I am that this person isn't in the world anymore."

+Richard Gottfried, 65, of Ross Township, shared a dentistry practice with his wife.

+The two met as dental students at the University of Pittsburgh, The Post reports, and they volunteered with Catholic Charities' dental clinic.
+He was said to be an avid runner and had been going to services at Tree of Life more often recently.

 NPR's Cameron Jenkins contributed to this report.